nikhilsp242/Mental-Health-Prediction/examples/README.md

 2. **`params`**: This field contains the actual parameters for the preprocessing step.
 Let's break down each parameter:

-   - **`json_file`**: This parameter specifies the input JSON file as "twitter-1h1h.json."
-It seems that this file is part of the input data for the preprocessing.
+   - **`json_file`**: This parameter is used to specify the name of the input JSON file.
+It is set as "twitter-1h1h.json."

    - **`tokenizer`**: The tokenizer parameter is set to "space."
 This suggests that a space-based tokenizer is used for processing the text data.
 Tokenization is the process of breaking down text into smaller units, and in this case, it seems to be using spaces as delimiters.